DataMa-Solutions/docs/_posts/tips_of_the_week/2024-10-10-tip-of-the-week-127.md

 🔧 How it works

-This feature is available for any dataset📊 with hourly updates, making it ideal for users working with tools like GA4, ERP, CRM, CDP, DMP and more. 🖥️
+This feature is available for any dataset 📊 with hourly updates, making it ideal for users working with tools like GA4, ERP, CRM, CDP, DMP and more. 🖥️

 For those who wanna test with GA4, click the link below to explore more: https://github.com/DataMa-Solutions/GA4-Hourly 🔗

-📈Stay proactive and empower your analysis with faster alerts! 🚀
+📈 Stay proactive and empower your analysis with faster alerts! 🚀